Bicol express

-Etymology

-See Bicol for full etymology.
-The name derives originally from the spelling systems of Spanish and then integrated with the spelling systems of English.
-There were three types of Spanish derivatives of Bicol; 'Vicor', 'Vicol', & 'Bico', because the Spanish did not distinguish /b/ and /v/ in their pronunciation.

 History

 Origins

-The Bicol Express dish had been formally termed by Laguna native, Cely Kalaw, as a result of her cooking competition experience in the 1970s at Malate, Manila.
-She created this new dish in response to her customers' high interests for a spicy and sizzling Taro dish.
-While trying to determine a name for the dish, Kalaw's brother heard the sound of the Philippines National Railway traveling across Kalaw's restaurant to arrive Manila.
-This event inspired Kalaw to name the dish 'Bicol Express' after the PNR train that is programmed to undergo the Manila-Legazpi route.
+The Bicol express dish had been formally named by a Laguna native, Cely Kalaw, as a result of her cooking competition experience in the 1970s at Malate, Manila.
+She created this new dish derived from rendang that existed in the Philippines since the Sulu Sultanate era in response to her customers' high interest for a spicy and sizzling taro dish.
+While trying to determine a name for the dish, Kalaw's brother heard the sound of Philippine National Railways trains traveling by Kalaw's restaurant to Manila.
+This event inspired Kalaw to name the dish Bicol express after the PNR train that is programmed to undergo the Manila-Legazpi route.

-Prior to Kalaw's formal terminology of the Bicol Express dish, a similar Ilocano meal to this dish was recognised as 'gulay na may lada' in the regions of Bicol, Philippines.
-Gulay na may lada is a vegetarian variant of the dish that consists of exactly the same ingredients as the Bicol Express dish, except it lacks the meat components of the meal (pork chunks & shrimp paste).
-There is a Bicolano influence in the creation of the Bicol Express as Kalaw's upbringing is situated in the regions of Bicol.
-This upbringing provided her with the knowledge about creating Bicolano cuisines and lead to the inspiration and construction of her Bicol Express dish in Malate, Manila.
+Prior to Kalaw's formal terminology of the Bicol express dish, a similar Ilocano meal was recognised as gulay na may lada in the Bicol region.
+Gulay na may lada is a vegetarian variant of the dish that consists of exactly the same ingredients as the Bicol express dish, except it lacks the meat components of the meal (pork chunks and shrimp paste).
+There is a Bicolano influence in the creation of the Bicol express as Kalaw's upbringing is situated in the regions of Bicol.
+This upbringing provided her with the knowledge about creating Bicolano cuisine.

-During the 1960s, the Bicol Express dish was created and sold by people in the Bicol Region despite a lack of name for the dish.
+During the 1960s, the Bicol express dish was created and sold by people in the Bicol Region despite a lack of name for the dish.
 Bicolanos would wait at the Sipocot station, Camarines Sur, for a train to make a temporary stop and they would start selling the dish to the passengers.
 The dish was stored in a plastic bag and the rice was wrapped in a bundle of taro leaves.
-The dish's convenient set up allowed it to be easily sold and spread across the region of Bicol.
-However, food selling on trains became prohibited on the PNR train lines and so the dish's relevance diminished over time until Kalaw was able to reintroduce and popularise the dish in her restaurant at Malate, Manila.
+The dish's convenient setup allowed it to be easily sold and spread across the region of Bicol.
+However, food selling on trains became prohibited on the PNR train lines and so the dish's relevance diminished over time until Kalaw was able to reintroduce and popularise the dish in her restaurant in Malate, Manila.